yhuang912/idris2-tutorial/src/Tutorial/Eq.md

 has to be very careful not to fall into the following trap:
 In general, Idris will treat lowercase identifiers in function types as type parameters (erased implicit arguments).
-For instance, here is a try at proofing the identity functor law for `Maybe`:
+For instance, here is a try at proving the identity functor law for `Maybe`:

 ```idris